King County Metro: Transit Now

-In April 2006, King County Executive Ron Sims announced a program entitled "Transit Now" that, once approved by voters, would provide for a 20 percent increase in transit service by the end of 2016 over 2006 service levels, measured in annual operating hours.
+In April 2006, King County Executive Ron Sims announced a program entitled "Transit Now" that provided for a 20 percent increase in transit service by the end of 2016 over 2006 service levels, measured in annual operating hours.
 In order to realize this growth, Transit Now proposed an increase in the local option sales tax for transit of one-tenth of one percent.
 The Transit Now ordinance, passed by the King County Council on September 5, 2006, and signed by Executive Sims on September 11, 2006, forwarded the tax proposition to the voters and identified the programs to which operating revenue generated from the sales tax increase could be appropriated.
 The measure was approved by 56.62% of King County voters in the November 2007 general election.
 The service programs identified in the ordinance are as follows: